LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 Starter Project
 ------------------

-You will probably find it convenient to start from our ``Arrays`` MonoDevelop solution.
-You can find this in ``projects/Arrays``.
-You need this entire folder.
+Copy folder examples/performance_lab_stub to  examples/performance_lab,
+so you have your own copy to modify.

-To make your life easier, we have put together a project within this solution, ``PerformanceLab`` that contains the code for all of the experiments you need to run.
+To make your life easier, there we have put together a project with a build file that refers to all the code for all of the experiments you need to run.
 (That's right, we're giving you the code for the experiments, but you're going to write some code to run the various experiments and then run for varying sizes of ``n``.)